ygteker/Flickard/README.md

 ### Creating Cards
 Tap the `+` button in the Cards tab to create a new flashcard.
 Enter the front (question) and back (answer) content.

+### Adding Content Packs
+Navigate to the Packs tab to browse pre-built vocabulary:
+- **For You** — AI-powered personalized recommendations
+- **Browse** — Explore all packs organized by difficulty level

 ### Studying
 Navigate to the Swipe tab and start learning: